uk-gov-mirror/nationalarchives.tdr-auth-server/README.md

     * `SKIP`: Skips any existing resources and does not update them
     * `FAIL`: Causes the whole import to fail
     * `OVERWRITE`: Overwrites the existing resource
-    * This option only applies to the partial import
+    * **Note**: This option only applies to the partial import

-**Note**: The `OVERWRITE` option is not available in the Jenkins job as it causes users existing group mappings to be removed.
+**Note**: The `OVERWRITE` option is not available in the Jenkins job as it causes undesirable behaviours, such as users existing group mappings to be removed.

 To update Keycloak with, for example, a new client:
 1. Update the relevant Keycloak json configuration file (tdr-realm-export.json).
 See README for the tdr-configuration private repository on how to do this.